 What are FHA-Insured Loans?

 FHA mortgage insurance protects lenders against loan default and allows them to bear less risk.
-If a borrower defaults on a loan, the FHA pays claims based on requirements established by FHA.Better Financing Starts with More Options$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1M offered by a Credit Union at 5.1%Click Here to Get Quotes
+If a borrower defaults on a loan, the FHA pays claims based on requirements established by FHA.Start Your Application and Unlock the Power of Choice$5.6M offered by a Bank at 6.1%$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1.4M offered by a Credit Union at 6.1%Click Here to Get Quotes!

 FHA-Insured Loans and the HUD 221(d)(4) Loan Program